-The MSCI Score can be broken down into specific themes & categories and a rating is provided on an Environmental, Social and Governance level.
-This enables an assessment of a company's relative positioning on its management of ESG issues at a granular level.
+The abrdn ESG House Score was designed so that it can be broken down into specific themes and categories.
+The ESG score comprises of two scores; the Operational score and Governance score.
+This allows a quick view of a company's relative positioning on its management of ESG issues at a granular level.

-- The Governance score assesses the corporate governance structure and the quality and behaviour of corporate leadership and executive management. - The Environmental and Social scores assess the ability of the company's leadership team to implement effective risk reduction and mitigation strategies in its operations.
+- The Governance score assesses the corporate governance structure and the quality and behaviour of corporate leadership and executive management. - The Operational score assesses the ability of the company's leadership team to implement effective environmental and social risk reduction and mitigation strategies in its operations.